Learning to Extend Molecular Scaffolds with Structural Motifs: Experiments

-Since the publicly released code of~\citet{liu2018constrained} does not scale to datasets as large as GuacaMol, for the sake of a fair comparison we re-implemented CGVAE following the released code to make it more efficient.
+\textbf{Baselines}\quad As baselines, we consider three established graph-based generative models: CGVAE~\citep{liu2018constrained}, JT-VAE~\citep{jin2018junction}, and HierVAE~\citep{jin2020hierarchical}.
+Since the publicly released code of~\citet{liu2018constrained} does not scale to datasets as large as GuacaMol, we re-implemented CGVAE following the released code to make it more efficient.
 For JT-VAE, we used the open-source code, but implemented multithreaded decoding, which made sampling 8x faster.
 For HierVAE, we used the released code with no changes.
 Due to the high cost of training JT-VAE and HierVAE, we did not tune their hyperparameters and instead used the default values.